kalifadan/GAN-Event/README.md

 ## Data
 - **World-event dataset**: The world event dataset is accessible in the "data" folder.
-- **E-commerce dataset**: We cannot disclose actual sale values due to business sensitivity.
-Therefore, we supply a mock time series as alternative.
-The user can supply a time series of sales and evaluate our models on it.
+- **E-commerce dataset**: As we cannot disclose actual sale values due to business sensitivity, we supply a mock time series as an alternative.
+The dataset can be found in the notebook "experiments" in the "src" folder.